-Climate action plans may also include information on how the organization will engage with interested and affected parties, monitor progress, and report on progress.
+Climate action plans may also include information on how the organization will engage with interested and affected parties3, monitor progress, and report on progress.
 Essentially, a CAP is a strategic-level document that contains a framework to guide administrative bodies in addressing the specific impacts of climate change in their communities.

-CAPs are important because they can be applied at different institutional levels, from city and regional governments and educational institutions, to the administration of federal programs.
+CAPs are important because they can be applied at different institutional levels, from city, county and regional governments and educational institutions, to federal programs.
 A climate plan's emissions targets and goals are usually decided on and approved by a governing body.
 Creation and adoption of the plan is often completed in collaboration with interested and affected members of the public.

-While CAPs can differ in scale, according to the community or region they are addressing, several sections are consistently included in order to identify and track progress against climate targets.
-These sections are:
+While CAPs can differ in scale, based on the community or region they are addressing, several sections - listed below -- are consistently included in order to identify and track progress against climate targets.

-- A greenhouse gas emissions inventory; - Modeled scenarios that project future emissions in a "business-as-usual" or "business-as-planned" (BAP) by sector and by fuel type; - A modeled pathway, often called a "low-carbon pathway" or "low-carbon scenario" (LCS) that shows the size, scale, and timeline for emissions reductions as guided by the target; - A model of financial details for the actions associated with the low-carbon pathway; - A target for reaching carbon neutrality or net-zero emissions; - Strategies and mechanisms for implementation that include various recommendations such as policies, proposed regulations, partnerships, opportunities for advocacy, and programs.
+- A greenhouse gas emissions inventory; - Modeled scenarios that project future emissions in a "business-as-planned" (BAP) scenario by sector and by fuel type; - A modeled pathway, often called a "low-carbon pathway" or, as in this report, "low-carbon scenario" (LCS), that shows the size, scale, and timeline for emissions reductions as guided by the target; - A model of financial details for the actions associated with the low-carbon pathway; - A target for reaching carbon neutrality or net-zero emissions; - Strategies and mechanisms for implementation that include various recommendations such as policies, proposed regulations, partnerships, opportunities for advocacy, and programs.

-&lt;sup>1 Often referred to as 'stakeholders'.
+3 Often referred to as 'stakeholders'.
 Interested and affected parties is a newer way of speaking of these members of the public who have an interest in or are affected by a particular decision a governing body is making.